Sussex County New Jersey Property Search

 Sussex County New Jersey Property Data Insights

-Sussex County maintains detailed property records, covering 57,486 residential and 2,333 commercial parcels, including building details, secondary addresses, and standardized zoning classifications.
-The database was last updated in March 2026, ensuring accurate, current information on land, structures, and zoning.
+Sussex County maintains detailed property records, covering total 76,577 parcels, including building details, secondary addresses, and standardized zoning classifications.
+The database was last updated in March 10, 2026, ensuring accurate, current information on land, structures, and zoning.
 Homeowners, buyers, and real estate professionals can leverage this data to assess property values, explore development opportunities, and analyze local market trends.
 With up-to-date records directly from the county, Sussex County provides reliable resources for informed real estate decisions, investment planning, and neighborhood research.

 Parcels Overview

-Sussex County currently has 68,412 parcels recorded in its property database, including residential and commercial parcels.
-This comprehensive parcel information delivers precise land ownership details, tax mapping, and assessment records throughout the county.
-By providing up‑to‑date property data, Sussex County supports more informed decisions for homeowners, investors, real estate professionals, and market researchers.
+Sussex County currently features 76,577 parcels in its comprehensive property database.
+This dataset provides precise land ownership details, tax mapping, and assessment records, supporting informed decisions for homeowners, investors, and real estate professionals.

 Sussex County New Jersey Cities Overview (2026 Estimates)